This isn't just a product

 Brgy.
 Bulalacao, Oriental Mindoro

-Located down south of the island of Oriental Mindoro, we met with the community representatives of the Hanunuo Mangyan tribe who informed us that most of the villages in Bulalacao are not connected to the power grid.
+Situated in the southern part of Oriental Mindoro, we met with community representatives of the Hanunuo Mangyan tribe, who shared that many villages in Bulalacao remain unconnected to the power grid.

 Target: 100 Lamps (Sponsored)